Can Diabetics Eat Oranges? Is Orange Good for Diabetes

 Why are Oranges a Good Addition to a Diabetic Diet

 The ADA has enumerated citrus fruits, including oranges, among “Diabetes superfoods”.
-As per the ADA, citrus fruits are completely packed with fibre, vitamin C, folate and potassium.
+As per the ADA, citrus fruits like orange for diabetic patients are completely packed with fibre, vitamin C, folate and potassium.
 This gives a beneficial addition to a diabetic-friendly meal plan.

 Oranges pack vital fibres.
 It takes a long time for fibre to break down and digest.
 This allows the slow release of glucose into the blood.
 This would further guarantee stability in the sugar levels for a longer duration.
 Furthermore, the GI of raw oranges is in the range of 40 to 43.
 People with diabetes are advised to add more low GI foods to their meals.